lunardao/dao/README.md

 **Joining the DAO**

 - LunarDAO launch is permissionless in the sense that anyone can join/invest.
-- Members can join only during period of the fundraising events
+- Members can only join during period of the fundraising events.
-- A minimum tribute to join is 0.1 ETH (10 shares)\*
+- A minimum tribute to join is 0.1 ETH (10 shares).\*
 - The initial fundraising event is the launch of LunarDAO and will be opened for a period of two weeks.

 **Governance Token**